nrwl/nx/docs/shared/generators/generator-options.md

 #### `x-deprecated`

-Indicate that if the property is deprecated.
+Indicate whether the property is deprecated.
 Can be a `boolean` or a `string`.
 The `boolean` example:

 ```json
 {